zulhfreelancer/ruby_nodejs/README.md

-Docker image with Ruby, NodeJS & Postgres
+Docker image with Ruby, NodeJS & Postgres for development & CI environments